 Remember the tragic loss of life at the Holocaust Memorial

 Germany’s dark past is something we must remember so those mistakes don’t get repeated.
 The Holocaust Memorial, also known as the Memorial to the Murdered Jews of Europe, is a somber place that honors the Jewish victims of the Nazi regime.

-Pay your respects, and please don’t take selfies here.
+Pay your respects, don’t sit on the blocks, and please don’t take selfies here.

 Arguably one of the prettiest squares in Berlin, Gendarmenmarkt should not be missed.
 The big square is framed by the French Church, the German Church (now a museum), and the Konzerthaus.

 Events are held here throughout the year, including one of the best Christmas markets in Berlin, but it’s gorgeous even without events.

 The Berlin Jewish Museum tells the stories of Jewish people in Germany from the Middle Ages to present day.
 The whole museum, inside and out, is designed to be part of the experience of learning about the diverse Jewish culture and the gaps made by the Holocaust.

 Three different sections of the museum teach about three different aspects of Jewish life, culture, and history in Germany.
 Symbolism runs throughout, which makes this creative space more impactful.
 For example, in one area, uneven ground conveys a feeling of uncertainty.

 This is a fantastic place to visit in Berlin if you’re interested in the history of the Jewish people in Germany.

 Stroll down Unter den Linden